Bruce-Jay/Opensoda-Cli/README.md

 Type in `opendigger -r [author/repo_name] -m [metric]` to explore the metrics of a repo!
 To specify a time, you can also add a -t argument.
 For example, type in `opendigger -r X-lab2017/oss101 -t 2023-04 -m activity -d` to have a try!

+To explore all metrics, please see README.md file at https://github.com/X-lab2017/open-digger.
+And I'm very appreciated of you to contribute to it!

 You can also type in `opendigger -r [author/repo_name] -t [time]` to see all metrics in one period.
 But you can't get result with only `opendigger -r [author/repo_name]` now, because the data is too much.

 More features coming soon~